-How we can help you after a crime Information for women and girls Anyone can be impacted by Sexual Violence, including rape, sexual assault and exploitation, regardless of your sex, gender or sexuality.
-It may have happened when you were a child, teenager or as an adult
+How we can help you after a crime

+Anyone can be impacted by Sexual Violence, including rape, sexual assault and exploitation, regardless of your sex, gender or sexuality.
+It may have happened when you were a child, teenager or as an adult.

-It is estimated that one in four women have been raped or sexually assaulted as an adult, with one in two rapes against women carried out by their partner or ex-partner.
+It is estimated that one in four women, and one in 18 men have been raped or sexually assaulted as an adult.
 One in six children within the UK are estimated to have been sexually abused.